longpaladin/housing-loan-calculator/README.md

 - find ways (library) to put commas in the big numbers in input fields
 - header split left and right
 - refactor code if possible

-- useEffects for some of the code?
+## Completed fine tunes & extra features:

 - button to link to CPF calculator
 - layout of app, responsive design, flexbox or grid in MUI

-## Completed fine tunes & extra features:

 - remove magic numbers
 - add in comments on how the app works
 - Graph to visualise repayments over the years, using Chartjs library